Today, we’re going to focus on smaller cases in the small form factor segment, mainly models meant for mini ITX motherboards.

 The frontal panel is made into a mesh to ensure that the machine gets as much airflow as possible.
 In addition, it even supports water cooling which is rare for a mini ITX case.

-Keep in mind that this case only features a CPU cooler height of 76mm, so don’t expect to get any big air coolers to fit inside of it.
+Keep in mind that this case only features a CPU cooler height of 76mm, so don’t expect to get any big air coolers to fit inside of it like some of the ones in our top i7-9700k CPU coolers guide.

 Also, this model doesn’t support larger GPUs, as the maximum size is 210mm.
 Therefore, you’ll be limited to a more compact card, restricting your options.